nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Showing search terms : `show`
 [Table of contents](#table-of-contents)

-Shows you unique search terms which you can use for a specific prefix.
+The `show` command shows you unique search terms which you can use for a specific prefix.

 Format: `show [n/] [p/] [e/] [r/] [et/] [s/] [l/] [y/] [t/]`